BLAINE CLASSICAL ACADEMY

 Transportation is provided within the primary attendance zone.
 Routes and pickup locations are developed based on student enrollment.

-No. ACSI schools are tuition-free public schools.
+No. American Classical Schools of Idaho are tuition-free public schools.

 FOUNDING PRINCIPLES